nelson10/nelson10.github.io/_portfolio/Research_statement.md

 metal oxide semiconductor (CMOS) detectors.
 Second, **computational imaging and applied optics** where I explore different topics such adaptive compressive spectral imaging sensing to improve the quality of spectral image reconstruction, wavefront coding using diffractive optical elements for solving tasks such as extended-depth-of-field (EDoF), coded aperture design for phase retrieval.
-Finally, **remote sensing**, where I have also developed *adaptive compressive multispectral imaging and video acquisition systems* to improve the image quality and perform specific tasks, such as, classification.
+Finally, <b>remote sensing</b>, where I have also developed *adaptive compressive multispectral imaging and video acquisition systems* to improve the image quality and perform specific tasks, such as, classification.
 I also *developed and implemented an algorithm for ground filtering using point cloud processing captured using Light Detection and Ranging* (LiDAR). </div>